mgutz/plv8-bedrock/README.md

 Migration and JavaScript foundation for PostgreSQL/plv8.

-Bedrock is an example project that lets you code PostgreSQL Functions using JavaScript or CoffeeScript while using many node/npm modules.
+Bedrock is an example project that lets you code PostgreSQL functions using JavaScript or CoffeeScript while using many node.js npm modules.
 [browserify](http://browserify.org/) bundles your code and dependencies into a self-contained bundle.
-The bundle is loaded into the plv8 runtime via [mygrate](https://github.com/mgutz/mygrate), which uses `psql` compatibel SQL files.
+The bundle is loaded into the plv8 runtime via [mygrate](https://github.com/mgutz/mygrate), which uses `psql` compatible SQL files.

 ## Prerequisites

 Tested using [pgdg apt instructions](https://wiki.postgresql.org/wiki/Apt).
-In addition to installing postgresql-9.3, install plv8 extension
+In addition to installing postgresql-9.3, install plv8 engine

     sudo apt-get install postgresql-9.3-plv8

-Will make it work with OS X too soon.
+TODO: Make it work with OS X

 ## Getting Started